Hong Kong issues 'red alert' against South Korea travel due to MERS

 All subsequent infections in South Korea have occurred in healthcare facilities and been traced to the original patient.

-South Korea has the second highest number of infections, after Saudi Arabia, according to data from the European Centre for Disease Prevention and Control.
+South Korea has the second highest number of infections, after Saudi Arabia, according to data from the European Center for Disease Prevention and Control.

 The seventh reported MERS death in South Korea was a 68-year-old woman who had an existing heart ailment and had been in the emergency room of a Seoul hospital, where a number of previous confirmed cases had been traced.